pdf-raku/PDF-ISO_32000-raku/README.md

 Dumps tagged PDF content as XML.

-At the moment just does enough to semi-reliabily extract content from the PDF ISO-32000 specification documents.
+At the moment just does enough to semi-reliably extract content from the PDF ISO-32000 specification documents.
 Could evolve into a general purpose tool for mining elements from tagged PDF's.

 ## ISO 3200 Roles